 Limitation of Spread Within a Herd

-Salmonellae are intracellular parasites, and a live vaccine is therefore expected to be necessary for optimal immune protection against disease; however, there is some evidence that inactivated bacterins can induce a lower level of protection.
+Salmonellae are facultative intracellular bacteria, and a live vaccine is therefore expected to be necessary for optimal immune protection against disease; however, there is some evidence that inactivated bacterins can induce a lower level of protection.
 In several studies, live attenuated Salmonella vaccines in pigs, cattle, and chickens stimulated a strong cell-mediated immune response and protected animals against both systemic disease and intestinal colonization.
-A live attenuated S choleraesuis vaccine that has been licensed for use in swine appears to be effective in reducing colonization of tissues and protecting pigs from disease after challenge with virulent organisms and under field conditions.
+A live attenuated S choleraesuis vaccine licensed for use in swine appears to effectively reduce colonization of tissues and protect pigs from disease after challenge with virulent organisms and under field conditions.
 This vaccine also protected calves against experimental challenge with S dublin and serogroup C1 salmonellae after intranasal or SC administration.
 A live S gallinarum vaccine has been shown to be effective not only against S gallinarum (fowl typhoid) but also in significantly reducing the infection of laying hens challenged with S enteritidis.

 Infections with Salmonella in food-producing animals present a serious public health concern, because food products of animal origin are considered to be a significant source of human infection.
 Most common sources of infection are eggs and related products, and meat from poultry and other food animal species.
 Milk and dairy products have also been associated with outbreaks of salmonellosis in people (see Salmonelloses).
 In addition, contamination of fruit and vegetables by infected water may also be a source of infection.
 In Europe, S enteritidis and S typhimurium, and in the USA, S typhimurium are the most prevalent serovars associated with human disease.

 Last full review/revision May 2014 by Walter Gruenberg, DrMedVet, MS, PhD, DECAR, DECBHM